-More than 60 different countries around the world have an Eco-Schools programme.
-The Eco-Committee could connect with an Eco-School in Jordan, Australia or Japan for example.
-This would allow them to share ideas, discover similarities and explore differences.
+Your Eco-Committee could connect with an Eco-School in Jordan, Australia or Japan for example, this would allow them to share ideas, discover similarities and explore differences.
 By regularly communicating with another Eco-Committee in a different part of the world, the pupils are likely to be exposed to issues they may not have considered before, such as water stress, wildfires or poaching.

 Project idea 2 – Procurement